 The organizers had given us prior warning that a talk containing adult content was part of the programme and suggested we took our son elsewhere during this part of the programme.
 It was about Alastair Crowley’s work, rituals and ingredients for his ceremonial cakes that included semen and menstrual blood.
 They also discussed the ethics of the Great Rite.

 I browsed the stalls during the lunch break and stood by one situated in the entrance hall.
 I heard someone speak to the stall-holder and turned to see a small confident woman wearing a crooked soft top hat, a white t-shirt and a black waistcoat.
 She greeted me in a cheeky but charming manner as she passed and then walked backwards still smiling before she turned and left via the rotating door.
 There was something unique about her energy and she remained in my thoughts for the rest of the day.
-A Nordic magical group performed the closing ritual which interested me due to my Scandinavian bloodline.
+A Nordic magical group performed the closing ritual and this interested me having a Scandinavian bloodline.

 Carolyn Hillier and Nigel Shaw performed in the evening and their music was fabulous.
-I sat in the front row and listening to a tune Nigel had composed entitled “The Waterfall”.
-I gazed out of the window at the sea as this haunting tune filled the room.
+I sat in the front row listening to a tune Nigel had composed entitled “The Waterfall”.
+I gazed out of the window at the sea as the haunting tune filled the room.
 During this emotional moment, I glanced behind me and noticed the small woman I met earlier standing at the back of the room conversing with someone.
 I did not realise how significant this meeting would be in the years ahead.
-The seminar was small with a warm friendly atmosphere and it was difficult to leave.
+The seminar was small with a warm friendly atmosphere and it was difficult to leave and return home.